atulkumar1907/UsabilityHub-Clone/README.md

 ## Installation
 To run this project locally, follow these steps:

-1. Clone the repository: `git clone https://github.com/rishavchanda/rishav-chanda-portfolio.git`
+1. Clone the repository: `git clone https://github.com/atulkumar1907/UsabilityHub-Clone.git`
-2. Navigate to the project directory: `cd rishav-chanda-portfolio`
+2. Navigate to the project directory: `cd Usability-Clone`
-5. Open your browser.
+5. Open index.html in your browser or Go Live.

 ## Usage
 After installing and running the project locally, you can navigate through the different sections of the project.